wmsx1/Minetale/README.md

 # Minetale
-A game that based on `Minecraft`.
+A game that gets inspiration from `Minecraft`.

-Using Cpp.
+Using Cpp And STL only.

+Aimed to create game bit by bit.